Jump to content

 Update database of desktop entries

-Usually, desktop entry changes are automatically picked up by desktop environments.
+Usually, desktop entry changes are automatically picked up by the desktop environment.

 If this is not the case, and you want to forcefully update the desktop entries defined in ~/.local/share/applications, run the following command: